 Mt.
-Massive is the second highest peak in Colorado and the third highest in the 48 states, exceeded only by California's Mt.
-Whitney and its near neighbor, Mt.
-Elbert.
+Massive is the second highest peak in Colorado and the third highest in the 48 states, exceeded only by California's Mount Whitney and its near neighbor, Mount Elbert.
 It's name tells all.
 It has five summits above 14,000 feet on a 3-mile-long ridge.
-Massive has more area above 14,000 feet than any other mountain in the 48 states, narrowly edging Mt.
-Rainier in that category.
+Massive has more area above 14,000 feet than any other mountain in the 48 states, narrowly edging Mount Rainier in that category.
 The mountain, along with Mt.
 Elbert, forms much of the western skyline of Leadville, which is 11 miles east and slightly north.

 The first ascent was in 1873, by Henry Gannett.
 In the last ten years, Mount Massive like other readily accessible fourteeners, has become very popular for climbing on summer weekends.
 Expect to meet lots of other climbers.

 The closest airport to the trailhead is Denver International, approximately 140 miles away.
 To get to Leadville, head west on Interstate 70 then take exit #195 on to CO91 south.
 This merges into US-24 just before Leadville.

 To reach the standard route for Mt.
 Massive, drive south on US-24 from Leadville for 3.6 miles.
 Turn right (west) on Colorado 300, then turn left (south) on Lake County 11 at 0.7 miles.
 Turn right (SW) at 1.8 miles onto another dirt road marked with signs for Halfmoon Creek.
 Pass the San Isabel National Forest boundary at 3.9 miles.
 Continue to the Mt Massive Trailhead parking lot at 7.0 miles.